excellalabs/wagtail-xima/README.md

 Since the backbone of this site is Wagtail, you'll need to access the admin console to add your content.

-First, from the command line type `python manage.py createsuperuser` and follow the instructions.
+First, from the command line, type `python manage.py createsuperuser` and follow the instructions.

 You should now be able to visit localhost:8000/admin and sign in with your new superuser credentials.